Niqar/Telco_churn/README.md

 > ⚠️ Make sure `best_pipeline_small.pkl` is in the same directory as `app.py`.

 ### Run the Notebook

+> 📥 Download the dataset from [Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) and place it in the root directory as `telco_churn.csv`

 Open `telco_churn.ipynb` in Jupyter or VS Code.
 The notebook will generate `best_pipeline_small.pkl` when run end-to-end.